abdurrahman93/google_result_web_scraper/README.md

 http://localhost:8000/search/ - Search Endpoint

 GET - Returns the latest 30 result that have been searched.

-POSt - Search for a new query and returns the new searched objects.
+POST - Search for a new query and returns the new searched objects.